Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 URP Universal Renderer supports two Rendering Paths: Forward and Deferred.

+For information on differences between the rendering paths, see section [Rendering Path comparison](../urp-universal-renderer.md#rendering-path-comparison).

 This section describes the Deferred Rendering Path.

 ![Scene rendered with the Deferred Rendering Path](../Images/rendering-deferred/deferred-intro-image.png)<br/>*Sample Scene rendered with the Deferred Rendering Path.*